The most frequently reported adverse effects to the different vaccines and when to report an adverse effect

 Vaccine specific side effects:

-- Anaphylaxis has been reported in a small number of cases with Pfizer (and Moderna) Covid-19 vaccine.6
+- Anaphylaxis has been reported in a small number of cases with Pfizer (and Moderna) Covid-19 vaccine

 - Do not give further dose if anaphylaxis to first/booster

-- Myocarditis/pericarditis – very rare, usually within 14 days of vaccination, more common after second dose and in younger men.
-Be alert to the signs and symptoms (acute, persisting chest pain/shortness of breath or palpitations).6
+- Myocarditis/pericarditis – very rare, usually within 10 days of vaccination, more common after second dose and in younger men.
+Be alert to the signs and symptoms (acute, persisting chest pain/shortness of breath, tachycardia or palpitations, new onset unexplained dizziness or syncope)

 AstraZeneca (AZ) and Janssen

-(Both are recombinant DNA vaccines and share a very similar side effect profile.)8,9
+(Both are recombinant DNA vaccines and share a very similar side effect profile.)

 Thrombosis with thrombocytopenia and coagulation disorders